malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 they reflect the relationships important in crystal structures and have been developed and tested over many years.
-There are a range of studies [@Reinhart2017;@Dietz2017;@Boattini2018;@Spellings2018] which build upon these traditional methods, using machine learning to combine many values and make decisions for new datasets.
+There are a range of studies [@Reinhart2017;@Dietz2017;@Boattini2018;@Spellings2018] which build upon these order parameters, using machine learning to combine many values and make decisions for new datasets.
 Each of these machine learning approaches have slightly different approaches,